nerdschoolbergen/javascript-best-practices/README.md

 ## Audience

-Basic understanding of JavaScript and it's syntax is required to get the most out of this workshop.
+A basic understanding of JavaScript and it's syntax is required to get the most out of this workshop.

 ## What you need
 - [Visual Studio Code](https://code.visualstudio.com/)